 The \emph{weak} diameter of a cluster $C\subseteq V$ is the maximal distance between a pair of vertices in the cluster w.r.t. the shortest path metric in the entire graph $G$, i.e. $\max_{u,v\in C}d_G(u,v)$.
 The \emph{strong} diameter is the maximal distance w.r.t.~the shortest path metric in the induced graph $G[C]$, i.e. $\max_{u,v\in C}d_{G[C]}(u,v)$.
-Padded decomposition can be weak/strong according to the provided guarantee on the diameter of each cluster.
-It is considerably harder to construct padded decompositions with strong diameter.
+Stochastic decomposition can be weak/strong according to the provided guarantee on the diameter of each cluster.
+It is considerably harder to construct decompositions with strong diameter.
 Nevertheless, strong diameter is more convenient to use, and some applications indeed require that (e.g. for routing, spanners e.t.c.).

-Previous results on padded decompositions are presented in \Cref{tab:results}.
-General $n$-vertex graphs are strongly $O(\log n)$-decomposable \cite{Bar96}, which is also tight.
-In a seminal work, given a $K_r$ free graph $G$, Klein, Plotkin and Rao \cite{KPR93} showed that $G$ is weakly $O(r^3)$-decomposable.
-Fakcharoenphol and Talwar \cite{FT03} improved the decomposability of $K_r$ free graph to $O(r^2)$ (weak diameter).
-Finally, Abraham et al. \cite{AGGNT14} improved the decomposition parameter to $O(r)$, still with weak diameter.
-The first result on strong diameter for $K_r$ free graphs is by Abraham et al. \cite{AGMW10}, who constructed decompositions with padding parameter exponential in $r$.
-In fact, they study a somewhat weaker notion of decomposition called separating decompositions (see \Cref{def:separating}).
-Afterwards, in the same paper providing the state of the art for weak diameter, Abraham et al. \cite{AGGNT14} proved that $K_r$ free graphs are strongly $(O(r^2),\Omega(\frac{1}{r^2}))$-decomposable.
-It was conjectured \cite{AGGNT14} that $K_r$ free graphs are $O(\log r)$-decomposable.
-However, even improving strong diameter decompositions to match the state of the art of weak diameter remained elusive.
+Previous results on stochastic decompositions are presented in \Cref{tab:results}.
+In a seminal work, Klein, Plotkin and Rao \cite{KPR93} showed that every $K_r$ minor free graph admits a weak $\left(O(r^3),\Omega(1)\right)$-padded decomposition scheme.
+Fakcharoenphol and Talwar \cite{FT03} improved the padding parameter of $K_r$ minor free graphs to $O(r^2)$ (weak diameter).
+Finally, Abraham, Gavoille, Gupta, Neiman, and Talwar \cite{AGGNT19} improved the padding parameter to $O(r)$, still with weak diameter.
+The first result on strong diameter for $K_r$ minor free graphs is by Abraham, Gavoille, Malkhi, and Wieder \cite{AGMW10}, who showed that $K_r$ minor free graph admit a strong $2^{-O(r)}$-probabilistic decomposition scheme.
+Afterwards, Abraham \etal \cite{AGGNT19} (the same paper providing the state of the art for weak diameter), proved that $K_r$ minor free graphs admit strong $(O(r^2),\Omega(\frac{1}{r^2}))$-padded decomposition scheme.
+It was conjectured by \cite{AGGNT19} that $K_r$ minor free graphs admit padded decomposition scheme with padding parameter $O(\log r)$.
+However, even improving the padding parameter for the much more basic case of small treewidth graphs remains elusive.